 Many ask me why do you do this hard race?
 I like the challenge and to raise money for veterans.
 But I especially like the people that it attracts.
-Humble, down to earth riders that aint scared to go out on a limb and do something that scares them.
+Humble, down to earth riders that arent scared to go out on a limb and do something that pushes their comfort zone.
 It reminds me of my days in the military with the camaraderie and brotherhood helping each other.
 Year after year I come back and psyched to be around this uplifting crew of characters.

 Video – stopped at Mulberry Gap for resupply and clean up